 Dr. Bernard is a leading research biochemist and enzymologist with 16 years of experience in pharma/biotech industry.
-His areas of expertise include nucleotide metabolism, nucleic acids and enzymology.
-In large pharma (Pfizer, Bayer) and startups, Dr. Bernard’s research involved drug discovery and mechanism of action for biopharmaceuticals and small molecules in oncology, immunology and hematology.
-At the Pfizer Oligonucleotide Therapeutics Unit, he invented an enzymatic platform to optimize therapeutic RNA interference molecules and provide mechanistic insight.
+Areas of expertise include drug discovery, nucleotide metabolism, nucleic acids and enzymology.
+In large pharma (Pfizer and Bayer Healthcare Pharmaceuticals) and startups, Dr. Bernard’s research involved drug discovery and mechanism of action for biopharmaceuticals and small molecules in oncology, immunology and hematology.
+At the Pfizer Oligonucleotide Therapeutics Unit, he invented and published an enzymatic platform to optimize therapeutic RNA interference molecules and provide mechanistic insight.
 Bringing his RNAi expertise to Harvard Medical School, he discovered that HIV encodes novel microRNAs that stimulate a pro-inflammatory response through an unconventional mechanism.